 *March 16th, 2020 – Temporary Closure Update*

 Take 3 deep breaths.
 It is okay to feel anxious,worried and even depressed about the current situation here in Kitsap, Washington and the world.
 There is a lot of unknowns and it can be difficult to decipher facts from fiction.
 But what we do know, is that we need to support each other while doing everything we can to keep each other healthy.
-I have decided to close Fujii Acupuncture through April 24th, 2020.
-This includes community acupuncture at the Kingston Village Green.
+I have decided to close Fujii Acupuncture until further notice This includes community acupuncture at the Kingston Village Green.

 Although this was an extremely difficult decision, I feel obligated to do my part in helping slow the spread of this virus in this community and the best way to do that is social distancing.
 It is currently recommended to pretend that everyone you come in contact with may be a carrier or ill because relatively healthy people and children may be asymptomatic.
 Staying away is the best way that we, as individuals, can lessen the burden on our health system as more and more people need treatment.